-We’ve partnered with the Alberta government to make Alberta-published eBooks available to readers across the province.
+We’ve partnered with the Alberta government to make Alberta-published eBooks and eMagazines available to readers across the province.
 Borrow them online from your local library.

 Check out our weekly bestseller list for Alberta.
 The Bestseller List is compiled by the Book Publishers Association of Alberta from information provided by BookNet Canada’s national sales tracking service, BNC SalesData.